Anthropology (ANTH)

 ANTH 5375.
 Advanced Methods in Skeletal Biology, Part I.

-This course focuses on laboratory analytical techniques and data collection methods used to estimate the biological profile of modern, historic, or prehistoric human skeletal remains.
+This course focuses on advanced laboratory analytical techniques and data collection methods used to estimate the biological profile of modern, historic, and prehistoric human skeletal remains.
+Emphasis is placed on systematic observation, measurement, and documentation of skeletal indicators used in forensic anthropology and bioarchaeology.
+The course applies established methods to assess biological characteristics and critically evaluate methodological limitations, sources of error, and interpretive frameworks used in skeletal analysis.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.